dmodjeska/portfolio/README.md

 ## Data Science Portfolio - David Modjeska

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
+With Andrew Greene.
 (R and Python)

 * [Predicting Loan Defaults with Lending Club](https://github.com/dmodjeska/cs109a): Prediction of Lending Club loan defaults with machine learning.
 Kaggle data, project for a course on data science at Harvard University.
+With Dominic Murphy.
 (Python)

 * [Analysis of Transactions for the Borough of Barnet](https://github.com/dmodjeska/barnet_transactions): Data characterization, clustering, and anomaly detection for credit card transactions by the London Borough of Barnet.
 Simulated auditing exercise.
 (Python)